 Can physical exfoliants be used every day?

 If you are wondering how often you should exfoliate, have it in mind that physical exfoliants have contents that may be abrasive and so it is NOT RECOMMENDED to physically exfoliate daily.
-It is advised that you physically exfoliate two to three times per week and your skin must be able to handle it or you can just stick to once.
+It is advised that you physically exfoliate two to three times per week and your skin must be able to handle it or you can just stick to it once.
 As always. you have to experiment to see what works best for your skin.

 If you are one of those who would want to go the extra mile and exfoliate twice a day, you may be wondering if you can exfoliate twice a day.
 The answer to this depends on the exfoliant you choose.
 If you are using a very, very mild, or moderate exfoliant, you can exfoliate twice a day.
 Just be sure to avoid any harsh process.
 You do not want to get your skin worse and even irritated or tingly.
-But if you ask me, I will suggest you stick to once a day.
+But if you ask me, I will suggest you stick to it once a day.

 What could happen if you exfoliate generally every day?

 This question is on the lips of many especially those who want to do it every day but are scared of negative effects.
 The truth is, exfoliating every day using a harsh process can strip the skin of its natural oils and this alone can cause breakouts.
-Not just that, it can also irritate as you are removing the top layer of your skin very often and not giving it time to heal.
+Not just that, it can also irritate you as you are removing the top layer of your skin very often and not giving it time to heal.

 What is the best time to exfoliate?